Frequently Asked Questions

 How many classes are offered per semester?

 Roughly 5 to 6 classes are offered per semester, selected to cover a variety of disciplines and satisfy students’ requirements for the associate degree.
-See the Academic programs tab for a link to our current course grid.
+See the Current Students tab for a link to our current course grid.

 How many years does it take to earn an associate degree?